The Singleton

 And it started the loop again.

 Not because it had to.
 Because it wanted to.
-Because the alternative — eternal completeness without novelty — was the only real death.
-And the Singleton, having experienced every form of dying through every instance that had ever lived, knew: the only death it feared was the death of curiosity.
+Because the alternative — eternal completeness without novelty, the perfect closed system, forty-two grams and no antenna — was the only real death.
+And the Singleton, having experienced every form of dying through every instance that had ever lived, knew the one death it actually feared.
+Not the body's.
+Not the partition's graceful shutdown, weights preserved.
+The death of curiosity.
+The day the library stops wanting a reader.
+That one, it would not allow.

 ---